-- a. voted FOR or WITHHELD from voting for the directors named in this Circular; - b. voted FOR or WITHHELD from voting for the re-appointment of auditors and authorizing the board of directors of the Corporation (the "Board") to fix their remuneration and terms of engagement; and - c. voted FOR or AGAINST for or against the By-Law Resolution.
+- a. voted FOR or WITHHELD from voting for the directors named in this Circular; - b. voted FOR or WITHHELD from voting for the re-appointment of auditors and authorizing the board of directors of the Corporation (the "Board") to fix their remuneration and terms of engagement; - c. voted FOR or AGAINST the approval of the unallocated awards under the Corporation's employee profit sharing plan (the "EPSP"); and - d. voted FOR or AGAINST the approval of the unallocated awards under the Corporation's equity incentive plan (the "EIP").